 - The white whipped cream on top can also be piped on with a pastry bag and a large piping tip to make pretty rosettes.
 For those who don't have that equipment, I like to show the dollops.

-- Garnish is York Peppermint Patties instead of the Andes Candies.
+- Garnish with York Peppermint Patties instead of the Andes Candies.

 - For Christmas, top with crushed green candy canes, it's really pretty!

 - Change out the shamrocks candies for colorful sprinkles.

 If you are going to eat this tart immediately, you can skip the gelatin.
 Traditionally, gelatin is added to the mousse for stability and allows it to be firmer, and keeps the crust from getting soggy.

 No, that is not necessary as you can cut the tart in the pan, similar to a pie.
 However, using a removable bottom tart pan makes it easy to remove the rim of the tart pan, and then you get a prettier presentation.

 Yes, the food coloring is optional.
 If you leave it out the tart will taste the same.

 More tarts to bake and eat!